Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 - It helps you keep a healthy weight.

 You do not necessarily have to get your steps from walking.
 If you run or do other cardio, you could get all those steps faster.
-I want to help you find extra steps through walking.
+I want to help you find extra steps through walking because it is the easiest and most convenient form of exercise.

 How to Count Steps